With many rental marketplaces moving to online forums and social media platforms, it’s easier than ever to find renters online.

 This article will help show you common platforms where you can find renters online, as well as how to send applications & run background checks on any potential applicants.

 Where to Find Renters Online

-Of course, you can still find areas where available rentals are advertised in local newspapers or even flyers around town, most landlords typically find renters online.
+Of course, you can still find areas where available rentals are advertised in local newspapers or even flyers around town, most landlords typically find tenants online.
 If you’re just buying your first rental property or looking for tenants for the first time, you might struggle with where to find tenants online.

 To start, let’s cover three popular free places where you can find renters online.